nahtethan/dxg-display/README.md

 01-udlfb.ko

 Please remember it is based on linux-4.0.
-I put udlfb.ko the path as  /lib/modules/4.0.0-040000-generic/kernel/drivers/video/fbdev/udlfb.ko, and append udlfb to /etc/modules.
+On the client (i.e. PC), I put udlfb.ko the path as  /lib/modules/4.0.0-040000-generic/kernel/drivers/video/fbdev/udlfb.ko, and append udlfb to /etc/modules.

 02-52-displaylink.conf

 Please reference http://how-to.cc/get-a-displaylink-video-adapter-working-with-ubuntu-12-04 to get familiar with displaylink.
-52-displaylink.conf should be put under /usr/share/X11/xorg.conf.d/.
+52-displaylink.conf should be put under /usr/share/X11/xorg.conf.d/ (again on the client).

 sudo apt-get install xserver-xorg-video-displaylink